fkie-cad/s-chat/README.md

 ps> New-SelfSignedCertificate -DnsName <name> -CertStoreLocation "Cert:\CurrentUser\My\" -KeyAlgorithm ECDSA_nistP(256|384|521) -CurveExport CurveName
 ```
 DnsName may be any name and fills out `CN` and `Subject alternative name`.
-For more options call help:
+Call help for more options:
 ```bash
 ps> New-SelfSignedCertificate -?
 ```